vacp2p/rfc/content/docs/rfcs/14/README.md

 These protocols are designed to be secure, privacy-preserving, censorship-resistant and run in resource-restricted environments.
-At a high level, it implements a publish/subscribe, PubSub, messaging mechianism over [libp2p](https://github.com/libp2p/specs) and adds capabilities.
+At a high level, it implements a publish/subscribe, PubSub, messaging mechanism over [libp2p](https://github.com/libp2p/specs) and adds capabilities.

 This specification describes the [10/WAKU2](/spec/10) messaging format.
 A way to encapsulate the messages sent with specific information security goals, and